This post may contain affiliate links. Read the full disclosure here

 I personally love a botanical type print so I started searching for things like ‘botanical prints’, ‘woodland’, and ‘flowers’ and I landed on some really great options that I love.

-The one I would love to have a whole wall of that my husband would absolutely never agree to is Tangled Jungle Monochrome Blue (photo above).
+The one I would love to have a whole wall of that my husband would absolutely never agree to is Tangled Jungle Monochrome Blue (photo above) – just follow the link and put the name of the paper in the search bar.
 I love a dense jungle scene!

 My final piece of over mantle wall art for this design came out at 70cm x 140cm – so still pretty big!
 See below for how I hung it.